CICE-Consortium/Icepack/doc/source/science_guide/sg_itd.rst

 obtain convergent statistics.
 However this stochastic component would lead to a model that is not bit-for-bit reproducible.
-Users can choose in the namelist (via ``wave_spec_type``) to run the model with the phase set to be constant to obtain bit-for-bit reproducibility or to include the random phase.
+Users can choose in the namelist (via ``wave_spec_type``) to run the model with the phase set to be constant to obtain bit-for-bit reproducibility or to include the random phase, as well as to to include waves at all.

 We calculate the number and length of fractures that would occur if waves enter a fully ice-covered region defined in one dimension in the direction of propagation, and then apply